You are $75 away from free shipping

 Now that you have a better understanding of what tight braids can do to your hair health, it’s time to take action.
 Consider these five tips below to help you master the art of taking care of too-tight braids properly.

 One of the easiest things you can do to combat the feeling of tight braids is to wear your hair down.
-Wearing freshly installed braids in an updo hairstyle can increase the amount of tension on your scalp and the level of soreness.
-Play it safe and leave your braids loose.
+Wearing freshly done braids in an updo can increase the amount of tension on your scalp and the level of soreness.
+Play it safe and leave your braids down until the roots loosen up a bit.

-Another way to loosen tight braids is to rely on a braid spray.
+Another way to loosen tight braids is to rely on a braid or tension spray.
 This protective style essential keeps your woven masterpiece neat and moisturized, while also soothing a dry scalp.
-Mist your braids as needed to get instant relief.
+Many come with nozzles shaped to get products underneath tight box braids, tight cornrows and even wigs, and right to the roots.
 Be sure to use a light layer to keep product buildup at bay.

 If you don’t have a braid spray on hand, you can also opt for a leave-in conditioner.
-The L’Oréal Paris EverStrong Break Proof Lotion is a lightweight offering that’s formulated with goji to strengthen fragile hair and protect it against breakage.
+The L’Oréal Paris Elvive Dream Lengths Super Curls Cream Leave-In is a lightweight offering that’s formulated to deeply nourish curls and waves.
 It also works to moisturize without weighing your hair down.
 Gently massage a dime-sized amount of leave-in conditioner through your hair with your fingertips to loosen your braids.

 Scalp massages should not only be reserved for your pampering sessions.
 They can actually help loosen your braids and soothe a sore scalp.
 Lay the groundwork for your scalp massage by reaching for hair serum, like the L’Oréal Paris Elvive Extraordinary Oil Treatment.
 Apply a few drops to your hands and gently massage the oil into your scalp with your fingertips to achieve loose braids.